- Submitting your startup

 Why was my startup not accepted?

 Most likely your startup did not meet the selection criteria.
-Please note that due to the volume of submissions we receive, we cannot respond to any inquiries about this.
+Unfortunately we cannot respond to any inquiries about this due to the number of submissions we receive each day.

 My startup has been featured, now what?